Research Paper By Heba Zayan

 When the body receives more blood, the organs (including the digestive system) work more efficiently.
 When your system is detoxified and energized, it helps improve both digestion and appetite.
 Since our mood is always responsible to a great extent for our appetite and digestion, deep breathing aids in promoting better digestive health through relieving stress and anxiety.

 6. Increased Cardiovascular Capacity

 Many of us don’t realize that deep breathing is a great exercise for the body.
-Even if you can’t regularly work out or have health restrictions that prevent you from exercising, you can still get the benefits of exercise simply by practising deep breathing every day.
+Even if you can’t regularly work out or have health restrictions that prevent you from exercising, you can still get the benefits of exercise simply by practicing deep breathing every day.
 Deep breathing enhances your cardiovascular capacity and burns fat easily.
-If deep breathing is practised in addition to exercise, it may result in improved cardiovascular capacity.
+If deep breathing is practiced in addition to exercise, it may result in improved cardiovascular capacity.

 7. Regulates Weight

 Another wonderful benefit of deep breathing is that it helps regulate weight.
 If you are underweight, proper breathing will supply the tissues and cells with more oxygen.
 If you are overweight, the oxygen will help burn extra fat of the body.
 When we take shallow breaths, the body ends up burning glycogen instead of fat.
 When we take deep breaths, it can help us remain relaxed and burn fat.